-- Support to develop numeracy coaches and math common assessments. - Partnerships in support of a wrap around model of support including the WRaP Project, PFK and the Way In Project. - Wise Practices sharing days. - Guided reading material with FNMI content, perspective and/or characters. - AISI support related to student engagement. - Kindergarten Inclusive Development Services support. - Review of course loads, credit completion in relation to high school completion requirements and attendance. - Specific high school consultants to work with teachers and department heads. - NTIP for teachers new to teaching or new to high school. - Success in Schools for Students in Care project with Alberta Education will include junior high schools. - Support for transition between junior high school and high school. - Development and maintenance of an Aboriginal Learning Resource Center at Woodcroft School. - Implementation of Aboriginal policy and regulation including working with Elders and community advisory for continuous feedback. - FNMI cultural awareness sessions for staff newly hired to the District. - Aboriginal Commitment Coach pilot through The Way In Project.
+- Support to develop numeracy coaches and math common assessments. - Partnerships in support of a wrap around model of support including the WRaP Project, PFK and the Way In Project. - Wise Practices sharing days. - Guided reading material with FNMI content, perspective and/or characters. - AISI support related to student engagement. - Kindergarten Inclusive Development Services support. - Review of course loads, credit completion in relation to high school completion requirements and attendance. - Specific high school consultants to work with teachers and department heads. - NTIP for teachers new to teaching or new to high school. - Success in Schools for Students in Care project with Alberta Education will include junior high schools. - Support for transition between junior high school and high school. - Development and maintenance of an Aboriginal Resource Learning Center at Woodcroft School. - Implementation of Aboriginal policy and regulation. - FNMI cultural awareness sessions for staff newly hired to the District. - Aboriginal Commitment Coach pilot through The Way In Project.